aurollan/Embedded_C_STM32F3/11.SYSTICK/readme.md

 This should be enough for the Systick Configuration part.

+#### I can't enable the systick interrupt
+Of course, there is a function to enable called
+` __STATIC_INLINE void NVIC_EnableIRQ(IRQn_Type IRQn)` and it doesn't work.
+If you check `inc/core_cm4.h` file we see that the `Value cannot be negative.` and our `SysTick_IRQn = -1`.
+I tried and failed, getting stuck in an exception handler and infinite loop.
+Your code should work fine simply by configuring the systick.

 ### If you simply want to make it work
 Use the `__STATIC_INLINE uint32_t SysTick_Config(uint32_t ticks)` from
 `inc/core_cm4.h` file.
-Note that some vendor provide their own `systick_config` function, but it's not the case in our project.
+Note that some vendor provide their own `systick_config` function, but it's not the case in our project (CMSIS library).
 If you want to verify this you can check the`inc/stm32f303xc.h` file.

-### Systick if configured but I have no interrupt
-Of course, we missed something.
-We need to enable the Systick interrupt.

-#### What is the speed of our clock ?
+### What is the speed of our clock ?
 Our device max clock speed is 72 Mhz but in this project we use the `src/system_stm32f3xx.c` from STM32 cube repository, setting up our clock speed to 8 Mhz.

-#### Do we have limits ?
-Yes we do.
-Our counter variable is 24 bits.
-So the maximum value is 16,777,215.

-This is annoying.

-There is a clock pulse each `1 / 8 000 000 =  0.000000125` second.

-	0.000000125 second = 0.000125 millisecond

-Our counter can count up to `16,777,215 * 0.000125 = 2,097151875 second`...
-This is where the prescaler is useful.

-#### Find the right prescaler
-As you can see we have no prescaler.
-SysTick is a really simple timer.

-#### delay function

-Now you have everything to code this by yourself.
+Now you have enought information to make Systick interrupting your program flow every x ms.
-If you face some issue you can check the code but you shouldn't.
-You can make you led blink to see if it works properly.
-Enjoy.
+Enjoy :)